 Courage – that element or quality we apply to the hero or the warrior.
 Examining courage has helped me recognize that it (like so many of the words the world has abducted) comes from the heart of a man and not emotions or the attributions of others.

 The woman who attends her high school reunion KNOWING that others are going to whisper behind her back – that is courage.
-She goes to reconnet with old aquantences and maybe to build up new ones and not to please THEY (the ones that point out the imperfections of others).
+She goes to reconnet with old acquaintances and maybe to build up new ones and not to please THEY (the ones that point out the imperfections of others).#Courage is a heart condition and not something that is simply attributed by the world Click To Tweet

 The man who joins a work crew to be a testimony and a reflection and not because it provides the paycheck that his education pronounces he deserves – that is courage.
 Others are going to question his actions.
 THEY are going to say he is wrong but the world will never understand or approve of the actions of the spirit.